← Back to Thought Leadership

 SPF and DKIM Alignment

-The SPF alignment and DKIM alignment criteria differs from simply SPF and DKIM evaluation.
-As seen in the above diagram, DMARC looks at alignment as an additional factor for pass/fail.
+The SPF alignment and DKIM alignment criteria differ from simply SPF and DKIM evaluation.
+DMARC looks at alignment as an additional factor for pass/fail.

 DMARC defaults to a relaxed alignment setting, but you can override these by defining aspf= and adkim= values.